anthonyrisinger/cga/README.md

 **Speculative Possibilities**

 These ideas, while intellectually stimulating, currently lie outside scientific verification:
-- The universe might "compute" using geometric operations at a fundamental level
 - Consciousness might process information geometrically, with thoughts as multivector transformations
 - All physics might ultimately reduce to pure geometry, with particles as topological features and forces as curvatures
 - Reality might be a geometric algebra at its deepest level, with physical laws emerging from algebraic consistency